- Good value for money

 Tesco Hudl tablet review

-What is the Tesco Hudl tablet?The Tesco Hudl tablet is a Wi-Fi only 7-inch Android tablet that sees the supermarket giant take on the Nexus 7 2, Amazon Kindle Fire HD rather than attempt to slay the more expensive iPad Mini.
+What is the Tesco Hudl tablet?The Tesco Hudl tablet is a Wi-Fi only 7-inch Android tablet that sees the supermarket giant take on the Nexus 7 2, the new Amazon Kindle Fire HDX 7, the iPad Mini 2 Retina and the £80 Aldi Lifetab tablet.
 At £119, the Tesco tablet is £80 cheaper than the Nexus 7 2 16GB model (£199) and can be bought for less than £100 if you are a Tesco Clubcard owner.
 We’ve seen a lot of budget Android tablets come and go, but the Hudl has an impressive specs list to convince customers to drop it into the shopping basket next to the tin of beans.

 SEE ALSO: Best tablets 2013

 Tesco Hudl tablet: DesignAs 7-inch Android tablet looks go, the Hudl doesn’t break too far from tradition.
 The curved corners and evenly sized bezel around the screen give it in almost identical look to the Kindle Fire HD.
 It’s available in four colours; black, purple, red and the one in the pictures we’ve nicknamed 'Tesco blue'.